French philosophy: Nicolas Malebranche

-One solution to the mind–body problem came from Cartesian Nicolas Malebranche (1638–1715).
-Malebranche maintained that created substances of a different kind cannot interact with one another.
-In fact, he believed substances of the same kind could not interact either because no necessary causation could be perceived.
+Cartesian Nicolas Malebranche (1638–1715) believed not even substances of the same kind could interact with each other, because no necessary causation could be perceived.
 He proposes then that it is God, an uncreated substance, who brings it about that each time one perceives a 'cause', one also perceives an 'effect'.
 Hence the doctrine is named occasionalism.
+This doctrine saw predecessors in Louis de La Forge (1632–1666), Géraud de Cordemoy (1626–1684), and the Flemish Arnold Geulincx.